Demand Review pages are visible to users logged in as Process Coordinator or Demand Team.

 Demand Scenarios are in columns.
 Select a Scenario by clicking its column (not checkbox) to view details in the waterfall chart.

-You can use the widget action to toggle between revenue and margin.
+You can use the top right widget action to toggle between revenue and volume.

 When toggled to show revenue:

-From left to right, the first bar is the revenue of the: Base Demand Scenario.
+From left to right, the first bar is the revenue of the: Base Demand Plan.
 The remaining bars are the revenue changes imposed by each Demand V&O.

 A green bar means increase of the revenue, usually due to added demand opportunity.